Interwar France: Wartime losses

 France suffered severe human and economic damage during the war.
 The human losses included 1.3 million men killed, or 10.5 percent of the available Frenchmen, compared to 9.8 percent for Germany and 5.1 percent for Great Britain.
 In addition, 1.1 million veteran men were severely wounded and often incapacitated.
-Many hundreds of thousands of civilians had died in the "Spanish" flu, which struck as the war was ending.
+Many hundreds of thousands of civilians had died in the Spanish flu, which struck as the war was ending.
 The population was further weakened by missing births, amounting to about 1.4 million while the menfolk were at war.

 In monetary terms, economist Alfred Sauvy estimated a loss of 55 billion francs (in 1913 value), or 15 months' worth of national income that could never be restored.
 The harsh German occupation had wreaked special havoc on 13,000 square miles in northeastern France.
 In addition to the smashed up battlefields, the region's railways, bridges, mines, factories, commercial offices and private housing were all massively affected.
 Germans pillaged the factories and farms, removing machines and tools as well as 840,000 head of cattle, 400,000 horses 900,000 sheep and 330,000 hogs.

 The government promised to make it good again, committing 20 billion francs.
 The plan was to have Germany repay everything by reparations.
 Repairs and rebuilding were quick and highly successful.

 Economic and social growth

 The interwar total population grew very slowly, from 38.8 million in 1921 to 41.2 million in 1936.
 Educationally, there was steady improvement, and secondary enrollment grew from 158,000 in 1921 to 248,000 in 1936.
 University enrollment grew from 51,000 to 72,000.
 In a typical year, there were from 300 to 1200 strikes taking place, jumping to 17,000 in 1936, with the number of strikers soaring from 240,000 in 1929 to 2.4 million in 1936.
 As in other industrial countries, exports grew rapidly in the 1920s and plunged greatly in the 1930s.

-The gross domestic product was quite stable in the 1930s, as France successfully resisted the worldwide Great Depression.
-Industrial production recovered prewar levels by 1924 and declined only by 10 percent during the depression.
+Industrial production recovered to prewar levels by 1924 and declined only by 10 percent during the depression.
 Throughout the interwar period, steel and coal were strong, and motor vehicles became the major new industrial sector of increased importance during the 1920s.